effie-ms/flexer-portfolio/README.md

 ---

-### 1. 🔐 Wallet Connection (Ethereum & Solana)
+### 1. Wallet Connection (Ethereum & Solana)

 Supports Ethereum wallets (MetaMask, Phantom Ethereum) and Solana wallets (Phantom Solana).

 > _Note:_ Make sure the MetaMask and Phantom browser extensions are installed.
 Otherwise, wallet options will be disabled and labeled as "Not installed."

-- Ethereum (EVM) wallet connection is handled via **Wagmi v2 / Viem**, chosen for its support of single-wallet connections and clean overrides.
+- Ethereum (EVM) wallet connection is handled via **Wagmi v2 / Viem**, chosen for its support of single-wallet connections and cleaner overrides.
 Each wallet’s state is managed via the `useEthereumWallet()` hook.
 - Solana (SVM) wallet connection is implemented using `window.phantom.solana` with `@solana/web3.js`, managed via `useSolanaWallet()`.

 Once connected, available accounts are listed in a dropdown on the right.